-Seven Elements of Interior Design
+The Seven Elements of Interior Design

 Light also plays a functional role in interior design.
-It is used to illuminate work and reading areas.
-Light is also employed to emphasize certain objects in a room, such as pieces of art.
+Light can illuminate working, dining, and reading areas or be used to emphasize certain objects in a room like paintings, sculptures, or other pieces of art.

 Line in Interior Design and Fashion

-A long dining room table in a rectangular room creates a sense of harmony.
+A long dining room table placed in a rectangular room can create a sense of harmony.
 Add a series of round pendant fixtures above the table and you have achieved contrast and a sense of balance.
-Be advised that using many differing forms in one room can result in a confusing and disjointed design.
+Be advised, however, that using many different forms in one room can result in a confusing and disjointed design.

 Which element of interior design do you feel is most important?

-© 2012 lindacee
+© 2012 Linda Chechar